WHAT IS LIFE WRITING?

 *What is Life-Writing by The Oxford Centre for Life-Writing at https://oclw.web.ox.ac.uk/what-life-writing.

-STUDIES AND ARTICLES ON THE BENEFITS OF LIFE WRITING
+STUDIES AND ARTICLES ON THE BENEFITS OF EXPRESSIVE WRITING

 Know Yourself Better by Writing What Pops into Your Head